I woke up late. Very late.

 The next day, I was fully recharged.
 The cycle of creating, serving, learning, reflecting, and recovering was back on.

 So often we forget to hit the pause button to recover from emotional and mental burnout.
 If you want to consciously design your life in the right direction, you have to listen to your mind and body.

-For me, “Solitude holiday” works wonderfully.
+For me, the “Solitude holiday” works wonderfully.
 Every vacation does not have to be weeks or months long.
 Find out what works for you and make it happen when you need it.

 When you feel out of focus or out of sync with life, hit the pause button.
 You’ll come back stronger and smarter.